Student Spotlight: Julianne Fernandez

-Starting her Master of Science in Geology at the University of Cincinnati, Fernandez is focusing on carbon cycling and methane emissions in Lake Erie.
-She embarked on her first research cruise of Lake Erie in August 2015 and currently interns at the U.S. Army Corps of Engineering in Rock Island, working as a physical science technician within the hydrology and water quality section.
+Starting her Master of Science in Geology at the University of Cincinnati, Fernandez focused on carbon cycling and methane emissions in Lake Erie.
+She embarked on her first research cruise of Lake Erie in August 2015 and completed an internship at the U.S. Army Corps of Engineering in Rock Island, working as a physical science technician within the hydrology and water quality section.